abhiverma23/click-to-zoom/README.md

 Bludit plugin to enable image zoom on click.
 Click to zoom image.

 * Hover over image.
-* Click on image to see image in full screen.
+* Click on an image to see image in full screen.
+* Click on close button OR double-click in full screen to close full screen.

 How to install?
 * Download the [->zip file<-](https://github.com/abhiverma23/click-to-zoom/archive/master.zip).